NiuTrans/NASPapers/README.md

 # A Paper List of Neural Architecture Search

 In this document, we list the papers published from 2017 to August 2020 on Neural Architecture Search (NAS).
-We categorize these papers into different topics and highlight popular ones.
-Moreover, we collect the code implementations of these papers and present them on the list.
+We categorize these papers into different topics.
+Moreover, we find the code for some of the papers (if have).

 ## Categorization